VirgilSecurity/virgil-sdk-net/Docs/sdk-reference-api.md

 ##### Summary

-Gets or sets the identity.
+Gets or sets the public key.

 <a name='T-Virgil-SDK-Clients-CardsClient'></a>
 ## CardsClient [#](#T-Virgil-SDK-Clients-CardsClient 'Go To Here') [=](#contents 'Back To Contents')